aronp/CMST/README.md

 ### 🎛️ Tunable Flatness (p-Control)

-Unlike traditional windows which are locked to a single profile (e.g., Hann, Blackman), the Hyper-CMST window is a parametric family.
+Unlike traditional windows which are locked to a single profile (e.g., Hann, Blackman), the CMST window is a parametric family.
 The power parameter (p) allows you to tune the window's behavior to match your specific engineering constraint:

     Mode A: The "Brick Wall" (p=6 or higher)
         Goal: Maximal Amplitude Accuracy.